 Gorgonzola Walnut Scones

-Preheat the oven to 400°.
-Spread the walnuts on a baking sheet and bake for about 6 to 8 minutes —they will burn quickly at this temperature so keep an eye on them.
+Preheat the oven to 400 degrees F. Spread the walnuts on a baking sheet and bake for about 6 to 8 minutes (they will burn quickly at this temperature so keep an eye on them).

-In a large bowl, stir together the flours, baking powder, baking soda and salt.
-In a smaller bowl, whisk the olive oil, egg and buttermilk or half n half.
-Work the cheese into the flour using your hands, similar to how butter is worked into flour for a pastry crust - but just long enough to coat the cheese, about 30 seconds.
-Make a well in the center , pour in the liquids followed by the toasted walnuts.
-Stir together with a wooden spoon just till the dough pulls together.
+In a large bowl; stir together the flours, Clabber Girl Baking Powder, Rumford Baking Soda, and salt.
+In a smaller bowl; whisk the olive oil, egg, and buttermilk (half n half).
+Work the cheese into the flour using your hands, similar to how butter is worked into flour for a pastry crust (but just long enough to coat the cheese, about 30 seconds).
+Make a well in the center and pour in the liquids followed by the toasted walnuts.
+Stir together with a wooden spoon just until the dough pulls together.

 Divide the dough into equal portions.
-(If you like, whisk an egg with a few teaspoons of water and brush over the top for a shinier appearance).
-Bake for about 15 - 18 minutes.
+If you like, whisk an egg with a few teaspoons of water and brush over the top for a shinier appearance.
+Bake for about 15 to 18 minutes.
 Cool briefly and serve warm.

-You will need to use high protein flour to make this work—by definition most bread and pizza flour has a higher protein content.
+You will need to use high protein flour to make this work; by definition most bread and pizza flour has higher protein content.
 Blended 50/50 with whole wheat flour is the right ratio for a light but whole grain texture.
 Toasting the walnuts brings out a fuller flavor, an almost truffle-esque earthiness.
-Use buttermilk or half n half as desired.
+Use buttermilk (or half n half as desired).